Anyone with a keen interest in SEO will tell you the importance of your App Store ranking.

 Your keywords in the App Store are somewhat similar to keywords for SEO purposes: the keywords you target directly impact the search terms you rank for.

-However, unlike with SEO, where theoretically you could produce enough content to rank for thousands of keywords, in the App Store you’re restricted to 100 characters — because you have to fit all keywords within this limit, you’d better choose wisely.
+However, unlike with SEO, where theoretically you could produce enough content to rank for thousands of keywords, in the App Store you’re restricted to 100 characters.

 Make sure you use your full allocation of characters, and avoid targeting unnecessary search terms; if your keyword appears in your title, you don’t need to target it again.

-More accurately, Apple focus on download velocity; an app released only a month ago might have fewer total downloads than a much older app, but if the newer app is being downloaded more frequently right now it will still rank strongly.
+More accurately, Apple focus on download velocity.
+An app released only a month ago might have fewer total downloads than a much older app, but if it’s being downloaded more frequently right now it will still rank strongly.

-A relatively new addition to the App Store ranking algorithm, your app’s rating will also impact your rank.
+A relatively new addition to the App Store ranking algorithm: your app’s ratings will also impact your rank.

 The significant points seem to be around the 3-4 star mark.
-Apps above 4 stars receive a boost, apps below 3 receive a penalty, as shown in this chart from Fisku.
+Apps above 4 stars receive a ranking boost, apps below 3 receive a penalty, as shown in this chart from Fiksu.